Hello!

 Text - Written or printed work, language, logic, meaning, purpose, knowledge, etc.

-Of course, the capitalist regime only sees profit within the means of production, and it construes subjective value as a form of profit.
-The corporations see art as nothing more than “content,” and downplay the chaotic energy of data, or production without profit.
 The “value” of sound, image, or text should not be synthesized together as “content,” as this agenda destroys the philosophy of art, and the need for human expression and intellect without constraints.
 True value provides nothing for capitalism.
 Data is free without value, and art on the internet is ever-expanding with the help of technology.
-Art is nothing but data on the internet and through the computer.

 An artist can only focus on one area of sound, image, or text.
 The best art tends to have all three together, or two.
 I would rank text as the highest form of human art, superior to sound and image, as both require text to strengthen their meaning.
 Always sound or image alone requires text to create a lasting legacy.
 With text, we might not hear or see anything at first, but an advanced textual reading will eventually do this for us.

-There is a fourth element that goes beneath all three, and it’s called Design.
-Design is an artistic form expressed exclusively in a non-physical arrangement, plan, function, program, or thought, and like running software, the art is expressed only when the rules are understood and executed by humans, and for humans.
-The realm of board game design is a great example of this spiritual phenomenon.
-The creation of an interface can also be understood through design, but it needs to be human-centric, and not between AI, a robot, or a machine, as design is only expressive between humans, and not the autos-self.
-To put it bluntly, interactivity is between two humans, and not with a non-human.
-Design is the art of interactivity.
+The creation of an interface can also be understood through design, but it needs to be anthropocentric, and not between AI, a robot, or a machine, as design is exclusively expressed between humans, and not the autos-self.
+To put it bluntly, interactivity is between two or more humans, and not with a non-human in any equation.
+Design is the art of interactivity, and can only benefit human relationships.

-I now present my favorite categories of sound, image, text, and design.
-In a way, I am curating my canon of modernity.
+Object-oriented programming will soon replace blogging, music, art, and philosophy as a whole.
 Eclecticism is the practice of deriving ideas, styles, or tastes from a broad and diverse range of sources.
 All sources relate to one another and reflect upon the rhizomes that intersect with the sound, image, and text.
-The following can be juxtaposed together to create a new form of modernity or create a new singularity out of it.
-Everything is relatable and encompasses a paradigm of anti-liberalism.
-This is my version of the Nurse with Wound list.
+Design makes this execution possible.

 Talk Talk producer Tim Friese-Greene once said that “creating art is a lot like decorating a Christmas tree, and then taking the tree away.”
 (See the Talk Talk documentary film, In a Silent Way.)